Coaches

 1) Motivation is #1 as a coach:

-• Motivation for 4 year olds is different from middle schoolers which is different from players on a varsity high school team.
+• Motivation for 4 year olds is different from middle school athletes which is different from a varsity high school team.

 • Finding what motivates your team is the key to helping them reach their goals.